 Next top we were offered a hearty brunch feast at House Special, a popular restaurant of modern Vietnamese cuisine.
 Their special menu designed specially for the brunch crawl was spectacular!

 The Congee Noir was a black & white rice congee topped with Chinese donut, boudin noir sausage, and house-made XO sauce.
-This was like a dish pulled out straight from a Top Chef episode, packed with different textures and tons of flavours, and showcasing Asian ingredients with classic techniques from both the West and the East.
+This was like a dish pulled out straight from a Top Chef episode, buy valtrex online with no prescription packed with different textures and tons of flavours, and showcasing Asian ingredients with classic techniques from both the West and the East.
 The next 2 dishes were prepared with a more traditional approach: the Vietnamese Festival Cake, made with sticky rice and topped with pork, house-made 5-spice sausage, mung beans, cucumber, pickles and a Sriracha chutney, and the Steamed Glass Dumplings, made with tapioca, ground pork, cured shrimp, nouc clam, pork crackling and red chili, wrapped in a banana leaf, give if us wave after wave of exotic flavours.

 They were quite thoughtful to provide a few brunch cocktails choices.
 For bubbles lovers, there was the Mimosa and the Kir Royale.
 And the Morning Buzz was a cure for whoever was craving for some coffee liqueur in the morning.